APTN National News

 APTN hit the streets last week in Winnipeg to talk to girls and women.

-As a ward of the province McKay said she learned the life she leads now.
+As a ward of the province Amy said she learned the life she leads now.

 APTN was told stories of kids being put in hotels at young ages where they hung out with sex workers.